top of page

 • Babbling - by now, your little one should start making sounds.

 • Bringing hands to mouth - A lot of the milestones from 3-6 months are getting baby ready to eat.
-This is a skill they will eventually be able to do on their own and the more practice they get the better!
+This is a skill they will eventually be able to do on their own and the more practice they get, the better!
 As they start putting things into their mouths, they are slowly moving their gag reflex back which will enable them to eventually swallow food efficiently.
+Give them a spoon to help with this.

 • Rolls from back to belly - I am more concerned about a baby being able to roll from their back to their belly, then from their belly to their back.
 A human is vulnerable if they can't roll from their back.
-From their belly, we typically start to push up to stand, so rolling from tummy to back, I'm less concerned about.
+From their belly, we typically start to push up to stand, so rolling from tummy to back is less useful and therefore, I'm less concerned about.
 Help them to practice rolling by gently turning their hips and guiding them with toys.
 Notice if they only roll to one side and help them practice rolling to the other so they can equally use their muscles.
 It's not uncommon for them to favor one side.

 • Pushes onto all fours, plank and precrawling - The more free floor time baby gets, the more inclined he'll be to start exploring.
 This means he'll push up into his hands and start extending arms, eventually push onto toes and knees and even start inch worming or precrawling.
 Precrawling may include moving in circles or backwards.
 This is all normal.
 He'll even eventually push himself up to a seated position - this is more important that placing him into seated position.
 Have the ability to get in and out of a seat will often go hand in hand with crawling.